ajithrn/Parcel-Starter-Kit/README.md

 ### Disclaimer

-This is a work in progress :)
+This is a work in progress and a fork of [parcel-starter](https://github.com/pboi20/parcel-starter)

 [GPL 3.0 License](https://github.com/ajithrn/parcel-starter-kit/blob/master/LICENSE)